 Knowledge capture is the process of converting knowledge that an employee possesses in their mind into a format that is available to other users in the organization (this is often referred to as tacit versus explicit knowledge).
 Knowledge capture is arguably the most important aspect of the knowledge management process.
 If you don’t have a consistent and reliable way to capture your employee’s knowledge, you’ll lose it!
 You invest in your employees to learn and gain competencies throughout their time working for your organization, so when an employee decides to leave the company, your investment and potential resources for future employees will walk out the door with them.
 The information that your employees possess is invaluable intellectual property for your organization, so help make the process of capturing that information easy for your employees!

 As an industry leading knowledge management tool, Confluence offers a library of industry standard and best practice templates, which make writing documentation simple, easy and less confusing.
 Often times, the hardest part about writing effective documentation is knowing where to start, and how to structure the documentation you need to put together.
 Instead of users wasting their time formatting pages and tables, creating siloed, discreet templates, Confluence templates make it easy for people to do the right thing, and capture their knowledge in a structured, readable and reproducible way.
 This knowledge management and data quality approach allows for strong capture at time of inception.
+Talk to an expert.

 Now you might be thinking, “my employees don’t have time to sit and type out detailed documentation about every single thing they know or do each day”.